Piotr Krzystek: Biography

 In 2010, the Civic Platform announced that it would not list him as its candidate in the upcoming mayoral election.
 In response, he has suspended his membership on 18 September 2010, and officially left the party on 27 November 2010.

 He was re-elected as the mayor of Szczecin in the 2010 local election.
 He run as a nonpartisan candidate, from his own electoral committee, the Szczecin for Generations, which cooperated with Conservative People's Party.
 He was again re-elected in the 2014 local elections.
 During the elections, he also organized the West Pomerania Nonpartisants electoral committee, which received one seat in the West Pomeranian Voivodeship Sejmik.
 In 2015, he was one of the founders of electoral committees of Bronisław Komorowski, who was one of the candidates in the presidential election.

 He was once again re-elected at the mayor in the 2018 local elections.
 As the leader of the West Pomerania Nonpartisants, he also oversaw local electoral committees of the Nonpartisan Local Government Activists.
 In 2021, he was one of the founding members of the OK Poland Local Government Coalition (originally known as the All-Poland Local Government Coalition), which branched off from the Nonpartisan Local Government Activists.
 He became its vice-chairperson.
 Krzystek was re-elected as the mayor of Szczecin in the 2024 elections, receiving 60.4% of the votes.
 He candidated from his own committee, supported by the Civic Coalition.

+In 2025, he joined the New Poland party, joining its management.